AMV (TV station): Seven News

-AMV produces and broadcasts a 30-minute Seven News bulletin for the Albury-Wodonga border and North East Victoria regional market each weeknight at 6:00pm co-presented by Madelaine Collignon and Elly Wicks in Canberra introducing news and sports reports from Seven's Albury-based reporters.
+AMV produces and broadcasts a 30-minute Seven News bulletin for the Albury-Wodonga border and North East Victoria regional market each weeknight at 6:00pm co-presented by Madelaine Collignon and Nick Hose in Canberra introducing news and sports reports from Seven's Albury-based reporters.
 Kirstie Fitzpatrick is the bulletin's weather presenter.
-The bulletin is followed by a shortened 30-minute version of Seven News Melbourne at 6:30pm.
-The new news arrangement followed the launch of Seven News @ 6:30 on 24 February 2014.
+It is followed by a shortened 30-minute version of Seven's main 6pm bulletin from Melbourne at 6:30pm.
+The new news arrangement took place on 24 February 2014, over a month after Seven News extended its flagship bulletins in Australia's east coast metropolitan markets to a full hour as a result of axing current affairs programme Today Tonight (which the Border sub-market does not carry).
 Albury is in NSW, just over the border from the Victorian city of Wodonga.
 AMV takes its programs from Seven Melbourne under the Victoria broadcast market, with Albury much closer to Melbourne than it is to Sydney.

 Throughout the station's history, local news under various names were produced and broadcast from studios at 570 Union Road in Lavington in Albury's north.
-In the 2000s Prime became closing most of its regional studios, citing upgrade costs.
+In the 2000s, then owner Prime Media began closing most of its regional studios, citing upgrade costs.
 Albury however was not cut and in late 2010 was upgraded to digital equipment.
-However, just two months after the upgrade, Seven announced it would be closing its Albury studios and transferring production to Canberra, and thus the last bulletin was produced in February 2011.
-The studios were converted to a church several years later, however the last local news presenter, Helen Ballard, moved to the newly-established newsroom in Albury as a reporter.
+However, just two months after the upgrade, Prime Media announced it would be ending local programming from its Union Road, Albury studios, and instead transfer production to the company's headquarters in Canberra; its final local presentation was produced in March 2011.
+The studios were converted to a church several years later in 2016, however the last local news presenter, Helen Ballard, moved to the newly-established newsroom in Albury as a reporter.

-In the Ballarat, Bendigo and Gippsland regional markets, two-minute updates are presented by Phoebe Deas, with weather forecasts from Daniel Gibson.
+In the Ballarat, Bendigo and Gippsland regional markets, two-minute updates are presented by Pip Waller, with weather forecasts from Daniel Gibson.

-Main Transmitters
+Main transmitters

+PTV Mildura

+PTV is an Australian television station licensed to, and serving the regions surrounding Mildura, Victoria.
+The station commenced transmissions in 1997, after Prime Television won the second television licence for Mildura, a non-aggregated market, in competition with WIN Television, for a cost of $3.2 million, in October 1996.
+The licence is held by Prime Television (Victoria) Pty Ltd, the licensee of AMV.

+Analogue transmission ceased on 30 June 2010 as part of the national conversion to digital television.

+Seven News

+In the Mildura regional market, short one-to-two-minute news and weather updates are presented by rotating presenters.
+These updates were launched in early 2024 after Seven was found to be in breach of local content requirements in November 2023; their acquisition of Prime in December 2021 triggered new local content requirements in the Mildura regional market.
+The absence of local content went unnoticed for 16 months beyond the 6-month grace period following the acquisition.